aliasgarabidsabunwala/automateazurexdr/readme.md

    - Create an Azure subscription if you don't have one already.
    - Set up an Azure resource group to organize your resources.
      ![image](https://github.com/aliasgarabidsabunwala/automateazurexdr/assets/67218125/54e3454c-9f4a-4bd2-9a7e-fde7ae48efbf)
-   - Provision the necessary Azure services like virtual machines or Azure Functions for executing your scripts.
+   - Provision the necessary Azure services like Azure Functions for executing our scripts.

 2. Set up a GitHub repository:
    - Create a GitHub repository to host your scripts.